scotte/nicstat/README.md

 [upstream_1.95](https://github.com/scotte/nicstat/tree/upstream_1.95)
 branch of this repository.

+This fork has only been tested on Linux.
+Reasonable effort has been made that it hasn't been broken in Solaris, but it is possible.
+Please create a Github issue if any issues are found (or - even better - a pull request with a fix!).
+Thanks.

 If any changes are made to the upstream source, I will merge them in in an attempt to keep this tree in sync with upstream.
 Pull requests are welcome for any additional bugs of features as well.